seralouk/Signal2BrainPlot/README.md

 ##############################################################################

 # The signal for 3D visualization (should be a vector with 360 elements)
-# The first 180 values should belong to LEFT hemishere and the remaining to the RIGHT
+# The first 180 elements of the vector should belong to LEFT hemishere and the remaining to the RIGHT
-# 3D plot, html will automatically be saved and opened on your browser
+# 3D plot, HTML will automatically be saved and will open on your default browser
-# Note: IT'S INTERACTIVE
+# Note: It's interactive (zooming, rotations, saving options are available)

 #Example:
 signal_3D = np.concatenate([np.arange(1,181),np.arange(1,181)]).reshape(-1,1) # plot the glasser atlas
-#signal_3D = np.random.randn(360,1)
+#signal_3D = np.random.randn(360,1) # plot a random signal

 #For matlab users: load signal from .mat file -> uncomment the following 2 lines
 #import scipy.io